WillyChap/willychap.github.io/_pages/code.md

 ## Linear Inverse Modeling

+Code is based on the linear inverse model (LIM) described by Penland & Sardeshmukh (1995).
-With examples of prediction for Tropical SSTs
+We walk through an instructive fabricated example and an example of prediction for Tropical SSTs

 [Linear Inverse Modeling](https://github.com/WillyChap/LIM)